RyanHunter-DV/rsim/doc/Rsim-G2 Specification.md

 **Build component xmls**
 According source component information, to build component xml, detailed specifications are located in:
 #TBD [Component node](node/Component%20node.md)
-Now supports concepts of:
-- VLNV identifier.
-- busInterfaces, reference to a pre-defined bus.
-- memoryMaps, specify slave memory or register space of this component.
-- addressSpace, specify addressable space of the component as a master, usually used by ENV component to config ENV or UVC.
-- model, specify views, ports and modelParameters for a parameter.

 **Build design xml**
 Detailed specification in <Design node/>
 Now supports concepts of: